mario-purestake/chainbridge-spec/spec.md

 type DepositEvent event {
     destChain: uint,
     depositId: uint,
-    to: address,
+    to: account,
     amount: uint,
 }
 ```

 - `destChain`: the `ChainId` denoting the blockchain where the deposit should be made.
 - `depositId`: the nonce for the deposit, found be querying `ChainCounters`
-- `to`: the address of the recipient of a specific deposit on the destination chain
+- `to`: the account of the recipient of a specific deposit on the destination chain
 - `amount`: The amount of a specific token that will be transferred

 ### Interfaces & Methods